top of page

 While debates over public commemoration and memorialisation are nothing new, recent events in the UK and around the world have brought into sharp focus the need for more nuanced and pluralistic stories to be told in and through the historic built environment.
 This is not just a question of what histories are represented in public space, and how, but also who gets to play a role in telling these stories, and what agency they have to shape new narratives.
 As Nancy Fraser argued in her seminal paper 'Rethinking Recognition', 'culture ... is a legitimate, even necessary, terrain of struggle [and] a site of injustice in its own right'.
 For Fraser, confronting these injustices means 'changing the values that regulate interaction, entrenching new value patterns that will promote parity of participation in social life'.
 Participatory parity in this context seeks to avoid both authoritarianism and separatist identity politics, aiming instead for a form of democratised 'transcultural interaction'.
 Heritage and memory are key focal points for such interaction, but they are also terrains of struggle and - all-too-often - sites of ongoing injustice.
 How to foster participatory parity therefore remains an urgent question for the field: one that reaches far beyond academic discourse to impact on issues of access, inclusion and the politics of representation.

-Responding to this concern - and building on a process of co-creation developed by the project team over a period of twelve months - the experience we aim to develop will be produced in close collaboration with a group of young people (18-25) from London who are not typically engaged with heritage practice or discourse.
-They will help to shape the research, design and curatorial strategy of the experience.
-Furthermore, audiences using the Ghosts of Solid Air AR app will encounter a multitude of historical 'ghosts' jostling for their attention: a stark reminder of the many stories overshadowed by one-dimensional statues and monuments.
-They will then be invited to contribute their own experiences and sentiments to this digital assembly, helping to build a record of contemporary public debate on the memorial landscape.
-Through this approach the project will emphasise the importance of 'participatory parity' at all stages of the product design.
-By the end of the award, audiences and participants alike will be introduced to the potential for contested heritage to become a terrain of 'transcultural interaction' rather than further social injustice.
+Responding to this concern - and building on a process of co-creation developed by the project team over a period of 2 years - the experience was produced in close collaboration with a group of young people (18-25) from London who are not typically engaged with heritage practice or discourse, who helped to shape the research, design and curatorial strategy of the experience.
+Users of the Ghosts of Solid Air AR app encounter a multitude of historical 'ghosts' jostling for their attention: a stark reminder of the many stories overshadowed by one-dimensional statues and monuments.
+Through this approach the project aimed to emphasise the importance of participatory parity at all stages of the product design.

-Ghosts of Solid Air initiated as part of Colin Sterling's AHRC-funded New Trajectories in Curatorial Experience Design fellowship, with its second phase funded by an AHRC Follow-on-funding for Impact and Engagement Award (AH/W006146/1, project co-leads Rodney Harrison and Colin Sterling, in partnership with Anagram; FEC £96,427, funder contribution £80,356), and a UCL Innovation and Enterprise Knowledge Exchange award (£15,000).
+Ghosts of Solid Air initiated as part of Colin Sterling's AHRC-funded New Trajectories in Curatorial Experience Design fellowship, with its second phase funded by an AHRC Follow-on-funding for Impact and Engagement Award (AH/W006146/1, project co-leads Rodney Harrison and Colin Sterling, in partnership with Anagram; FEC £96,427, funder contribution £80,356), a UCL Innovation and Enterprise Knowledge Exchange award (£15,000), and two Research England QR-Policy Support Fund awards (£6,000 and £42,000).
 It has also received support from the UCL Centre for Critical Heritage Studies.

 Reimagining Museums for Climate Action